January 10th is National Houseplant Appreciation Day

 This year we encourage you to take a moment to appreciate the beauty and health benefits (mental & physical) that indoor plants provide.
 If you want to make it extra special, then here are a few ideas:

-Sunday, January 10th is National Houseplant Appreciation Day!
-Celebrate by adding a few more plants to your collection.
+- Celebrate by adding a new plant to your collection.

-These plants are fighters, they can handle being forgotten for a week or two without watering:
+Known for resiliency, these plants can handle being forgotten for a week or two without watering.

 ZZ Plant is great for areas of the house that receive medium light and like to have dry feet.

 Pothos do well in low light and medium light areas and are fast growers.

 Philodendron plants appreciate medium lighted areas, they like moderate moist feet and love to be fertilized.